 Pelvic floor physical therapy is available to both GBU patients and non-GBU patients at our Dedham Care Center.
 For patients outside of GBU, you'll need a doctor referral.
 Pelvic floor physical therapy is available for both women AND men.
 Currently, we have two pelvic floor physical therapists: Dr. Alicia Jeffrey-Thomas and Dr. Tonya Yanok.
 Click here to schedule an appointment.

 Dr. Alicia Jeffrey-Thomas is our wonderful pelvic floor physical therapist.
-Dr. Jeffrey-Thomas recently sat down for a quick Q&A about what pelvic floor PT is, the conditions it treats, and what you can expect at your first appointment.
+Dr. Jeffrey-Thomas recently sat down to answer the big question: What is pelvic floor physical therapy anyway?
+She discusses what is done during pelvic floor physical therapy, including what you can expect during your first appointment.

 As with all content on Greater Boston Urology's blog, the following information is educational in nature, not medical advice.
 Always talk to your physician about your specific health care questions and conditions.